 Before he gained fame putting pen to paper, Welsh-born Roald Dahl served as a World War II fighter pilot in Britain’s Royal Air Force (RAF).
 During one non-combat mission in September 1940, the novice flier was forced to crash-land his Gloster Gladiator biplane in an Egyptian desert when he found himself lost and short on fuel as darkness approached.
 Although the violent landing fractured his skull and knocked him briefly unconscious, the young pilot managed to push open the cockpit canopy and escape further harm from the explosion of the plane’s fuel tanks and the subsequent hail of machine-gun fire unleashed by the heat.

-After months of convalescence, Dahl returned to the cockpit in 1941 and flew combat missions in a Hawker Hurricane over Greece, but the crippling headaches and periodic blackouts he continued to suffer as a result of the crash made it too dangerous to fly.
+After months of recovery, Dahl returned to the cockpit in 1941 and flew combat missions in a Hawker Hurricane over Greece, but the crippling headaches and periodic blackouts he continued to suffer as a result of the crash made it too dangerous to fly.
 With his wings clipped, Dahl was reassigned in 1942 to a diplomatic post at the British embassy in Washington, D.C.
 As an assistant air attaché, he was tasked with public relations, dealing with the press, delivering lectures about his wartime exploits and using “his experiences as a wounded fighter pilot to help tie the Americans ever more closely into the British war effort,” according to biographer Donald Sturrock, author of “Storyteller: The Authorized Biography of Roald Dahl.”

 Barely a week after his arrival in the United States, British novelist C.S.
 Forester came into the air attaché’s office seeking to write the story of Dahl’s plane crash for the Saturday Evening Post.
 The previously unpublished Dahl, however, had found that writing had offered him a sanctuary from his headaches, and he wanted to take a crack at penning the piece first.
 Forester was so impressed by the result, which took Dahl five hours to write, that he passed it directly onto the Saturday Evening Post.
 The resulting article—“Shot Down Over Libya”—showed the budding writer’s creative imagination at work as the fictionalized account was a flight of fancy that embellished and altered the true circumstances of his plane crash.